Unusually high phonon thermal conductivity in the Weyl semimetal TaP: A comparative study with TaAs: INTRODUCTION

-In this letter, we present a systematic first-principles study of phonon and electron thermal conductivity in the Weyl semimetals TaAs and TaP.
-Our results reveal that heat conduction in both WSMs is dominated by phonons, challenging the conventional belief that $\kappa_{\rm ph}$ is negligible in metals.
-In TaP specifically, the calculated $\kappa_{\rm ph}$ reaches 171 W/mK along the $a$-axis and 82 W/mK along the $c$-axis at room temperature (RT), far surpassing its electronic counterpart of 33 W/mK and 11 W/mK, respectively.
-This exceptionally high $\kappa_{\rm ph}$ primarily originates from weak ph–el scattering, arising from the low electronic density of states near the Fermi level induced by the topological band structure.
-Additionally, the large $\kappa_{\rm ph}$ is partly due to weak phonon–phonon scattering, resulting from the combined effects of acoustic phonon bunching and a large a–o gap.
-Owing to the substantial phonon contribution, the derived Lorenz number deviates by more than an order of magnitude from the Sommerfeld value.
-These findings underscore the anomalous thermal transport behavior in topological semimetals.
+In this work, we present a systematic first-principles study of phonon and electron thermal conductivity in the Weyl semimetals TaAs and TaP.
+Our results reveal that heat conduction in both WSMs is dominated by phonons.
+In particular, TaP exhibits an exceptionally high phonon thermal conductivity, reaching 162 Wm$^{-1}$K$^{-1}$ along the $a$ axis and 74 Wm$^{-1}$ K$^{-1}$ along the $c$ axis at RT, far exceeding its electronic counterpart of 19 and 6 Wm$^{-1}$K$^{-1}$, respectively.
+This phonon-dominated thermal transport behavior arises from the combined effects of weak ph-el scattering and suppressed phonon–phonon scattering.
+The former originates from the low electronic density of states near the Fermi level associated with the Weyl electronic structure, while the latter is facilitated by acoustic phonon bunching and an enlarged a-o phonon gap.
+Furthermore, the increased mass difference from TaAs to TaP enlarges the a-o phonon gap and contributes to the pronounced enhancement of phonon thermal conductivity in TaP.
+These findings highlight the crucial role of phonons in heat transport in topological semimetals.